East Bank Office

 Short Term Rental Lodging Accommodation License Application Procedure

-Please click here to download the Short Term Rental Application.
+- Complete the lodging license application and upload the application. click here to download the Short Term Rental Application

 In March of 2016 after fielding numerous complaints from residents throughout the parish about disruptive short-term rentals in their respective neighborhoods, and realizing that the parish’s existing regulations did not define or regulate short-term rentals, the parish authorized a study of its regulations to determine the necessity of and, if necessary, appropriate standards for short-term rental in Jefferson Parish.

 The parish held public outreach from October 2017 through January 2018 to vet the recommendations of the study.
 As required by law, the Planning Advisory Board held public hearings on January 11 and 25, 2018 on proposed amendments to the parish Code of Ordinances to regulate short-term rentals.
 The parish council adopted Ordinance No. 25513 on February 21, 2018.

 In establishing the parish’s regulations regarding short-term rentals, the parish determined that generally, Jefferson Parish is characterized by a suburban development pattern of homogenous land uses, clustered in single-use districts.
 The most prevalent land use in Jefferson Parish is the detached single-family home in primarily residential neighborhoods; and that short-term rental is more intensive and extensive than a typical home occupation because it usually involves the entire home as a 24/7 operation and serves persons who come from outside the community.
 Further, that as a lodging accommodation business, short-term rental has greater potential negative impacts on a single-use residential neighborhood, including noise, traffic, and trash; and short-term rental is not compatible with the primarily residential character of many of the parish’s neighborhoods.
 Therefore, the parish prohibits short-term rental in single-use residential zoning districts.